 Ichetucknee Springs: 2 hours, 30 minutes from Tampa

 A fun weekend trip away from the city, Ichetucknee Springs is nestled between Jacksonville, Gainesville and Tallahassee.
 While this area is well-known for the warm weather tubing, it is also known for being a wildlife haven.
-Enjoy swimming in the warm waters or hiking along the many trails in this six mile long river.
+Enjoy swimming in the warm waters or hiking along the many trails in this six-mile-long river.
 This oasis is open 8 a.m. to sunset.
 Tickets can be purchased at floridastateparks.org.
+Ther is a $6 per vehicle charge for 2-8 people and $4 for a single occupant vehicle.

 Weeki Wachee Springs: 1 hour from Tampa

 This is a long time family favorite in Tampa Bay.
-The world-famous mermaid shows are back (at limited capacity to keep everyone safe and face masks are required) and Buccaneer Bay is also welcoming back kiddos and families!
-You can also go on a kayak tours of the springs which is an absolute must! weekiwachee.com
+The world-famous mermaid shows are a must-see and Buccaneer Bay, Florida’s only spring-fed waterpark, is perfect for kiddos and families!
+You can also go on a kayak tours of the springs, paddling adventures or a river boat cruise.
+Weeki Wachee is definitely a must-see if you’ve never been!

 Homosassa Springs: 1 hour from Tampa